 This is not an Asbestos survey and should not be construed as such in any degree.
-Should this form of inspection, or indeed any other form of inspection to identify deleterious materials within the property be required this should be provided by suitably qualified specialists under separate instructions.
+Should this form of inspection, or indeed any other form of inspection to identify deleterious materials within the property e.g. Reinforced Autoclaved Aerated Concrete (RAAC), be required this should be provided by suitably qualified specialists under separate instructions.